umutozel/Beetle.js/README.md

 * JQuery for ajax operations

 ##Usage
-* Create a Controller and inherit from BeetleApiController, generic parameter tells we are using Entity Framework context handler with TestEntities context (DbContext).
+* Create a Controller and inherit from BeetleApiController, generic parameter tells we are using Entity Framework context handler with TestEntities context (DbContext)
 ```cs
 public class BeetleTestController : BeetleApiController<EFContextHandler<TestEntities>> {